island-lang/island-lang.github.io/README.md

 	action Processor.start(speed: decimal)
 		....
 ```
-In this case, this means that the `ExampleFeature` feature doesn't have its own `start` method.
-Instead it  modified the default implementations for members of the features it inherited from such that a class which extends `Example` will have different default behaviors when it is cast to `Runner` or `Processor`:
+In this case, this means that `ExampleFeature` doesn't have its own `start` method.
+Instead it  modified the default implementations for members of the features it inherited from such that a class which extends `ExampleFeature` will have different default behaviors when it is cast to `Runner` or `Processor`:

 ```isl
 class ExampleClass extends ExampleFeature